 Pembroke Elementary School Juniors

-The Juniors Pembroke School Garden Club was started in 2013, and meets the 2nd Wednesday of each month (October-May) at Pembroke School as an after school program.
-The school principal selects the students, pairing two students, one with special needs.
-The school’s staff assists with the program.
+The Juniors Pembroke School Garden Club is in its third year and meets the second Wednesday of each month (October – May) as an after school program, meeting at the school.
+The Principal selects the students, pairing two students, one with special needs with another student.
+The school's staff assists with the program.
 Each month a seasonal gardening related project is chosen by the Committee.
 The mission of the committee is to introduce students to concepts of gardening, conservation and wildlife to foster an appreciation of nature and the environment.
 The theme for this year is “Connecting Kids with Nature.”

 Meeting Places and Hospitality

-To fulfill the requirements of membership, every member in the Club is expected to provide some of the refreshments for lunch on a specific meeting date – usually there are 6-8 members per month.
-In addition to providing lunch refreshments for one month, members may also be given responsibility to be the Chair of the Day for the luncheon for a different month.
+To fulfill the requirements of membership, every member in our Club is expected to team with other members to provide refreshments for lunch on a specific meeting date as published in the Danbury Garden Club Yearbook.
+In addition to providing lunch refreshments for one month, members may also be given responsibility to be the Chair of the Day for the Luncheon for a different month.

-The Needlework Committee consists of members with different skills: some knit, others crochet, and some do needlework, jewelry or crafts, and others simply come up with ideas.
+The Needlework Committee consists of members with different skills: some knit, others crochet, some do needlework, jewelry or crafts, and others simply come up with ideas.
 Our purpose is to provide a “boutique table” for our Holiday Luncheon in November where we sell the products of our work to raise funds for the Club and the community.
-For the last several years they have provided blankets to the Danbury Hospital.
+For the last several years we have provided blankets to the Danbury Hospital.
 They also knit/crochet an afghan and make a Christmas wreath to raffle at the Holiday Luncheon.
 The Committee meets the second Monday of each month at the home of one of the members.